kubernetes-sigs/.github/SECURITY.md

 Join the [kubernetes-security-announce] group for security and vulnerability announcements.

-You can also subscribe to an RSS feed of the above using [this link][kubernetes-security-announce-rss].

 ## Reporting a Vulnerability

 Instructions for reporting a vulnerability can be found on the